Components of State Anti-Bullying Laws and Regulations

 Utah anti-bullying laws and regulations include the following definitions of bullying, cyber-bullying, and harassment:

-(2) is done for the purpose of placing a school employee or student in fear of:
+- placing the school employee or student in reasonable fear of:

-(a) physical harm to the school employee or student; or
+- harm to the school employee’s or student’s physical or emotional well-being; or

-(3) The conduct described in R277-613-1B constitutes bullying, regardless of whether the person against whom the conduct is committed directed, consented to, or acquiesced in, the conduct.
+- the conduct described above constitutes bullying, regardless of whether the person against whom the conduct is committed directed, consented to, or acquiesced in, the conduct.

 “Cyber-bullying” means using the Internet, a cell phone, or another device to send or post text, video, or an image with the intent or knowledge, or with reckless disregard, that the text, video, or image will hurt, embarrass, or threaten an individual, regardless of whether the individual directed, consented to, or acquiesced in the conduct, or voluntarily accessed the electronic communication.